 Change needed in Lebanon after Beirut blast, says German foreign minister

 Germany's foreign minister said on Wednesday that Lebanon needed a government that can fight corruption and enact reforms as he toured Beirut port, scene of the devastating explosion that has triggered protests and led the government to resign.
-Last week's blast at a warehouse storing highly-explosive material for years killed at least 171 people, injured some 6,000 and damaged swathes of the Mediterranean city, compounding a deep economic and financial crisis.
+Last week's blast at a warehouse storing highly explosive material killed at least 171 people, injured some 6,000 and damaged swathes of the Mediterranean city, compounding a deep economic and financial crisis.

 "It is impossible that things go on as before," Foreign Minister Heiko Maas said.
 "The international community is ready to invest but needs securities for these investments.
 It is important to have a government that fights the corruption."
 "Many in Europe have a lot of interest for this country.
-They want to know that there are economic reforms and good governance.
-Whoever takes over responsibility in Lebanon has a lot to do."
+They want to know that there are economic reforms and good governance."

-Maas gave a check for over 1 million euro to the Lebanese Red Cross, part of 20 million euros in humanitarian aid from Germany.
+The presidency said in a statement on Wednesday that as soon as Aoun received the state security report on the ammonium nitrate on July 20, the president's military consultant instructed the secretary general of the Supreme Defence Council to "do the necessary".
+Protests have erupted, with Lebanese calling for the wholesale removal of a ruling class they brand as responsible for the country's woes.
+The financial crisis has ravaged the currency, paralysed banks and sent prices soaring.

+Sitting amid the debris, Lebanese said the state had abandoned them.
+"Who knows what will happen.
+How will we get back to business," said Antoinne Matta, 74, whose safe and lock store was heavily damaged by the blast.
+Five employees were wounded.

 International humanitarian assistance has poured in but foreign countries have made clear they will not write blank cheques to a state viewed by its own people as deeply corrupt.
 Donors are seeking enactment of long-demanded reforms in return for financial assistance to pull Lebanon from economic meltdown.
+An emergency donor conference raised pledges of nearly 253 million euros ($298 million) for immediate humanitarian relief.
+Maas gave a cheque for more than 1 million euro to the Lebanese Red Cross, part of 20 million euros in humanitarian aid from Germany.

 Bandali Gharabi, whose photo studio was destroyed, said that so far local authorities had only give him a compensation sheet to fill out.
 He does not know if the bank will provide financial assistance because he already has a car loan.
 "Everything is gone," he said.
 "I just want someone to rebuild my shop."